Understanding Random Sampling Inspection

 - Advantages: Reduces bias; easy to implement.

-- Limitations: May require larger sample sizes for accuracy.
+- Limitations: Often requires larger sample sizes in order to ensure overall accuracy.

 2. Systematic Random Sampling